IDE Integration with SpecFact CLI

 Overview

-SpecFact CLI supports IDE integration through prompt templates that work with various AI-assisted IDEs.
-These templates are copied to IDE-specific locations and automatically registered by the IDE as slash commands.
+SpecFact CLI supports IDE integration through prompt templates and grouped AI skills that work with various AI-assisted IDEs.
+These files are copied to IDE-specific locations and automatically registered by the IDE as slash commands or skills.
 The AI stays in your IDE; SpecFact remains the deterministic CLI the prompts call.

 See real examples: Integration Showcases - 5 complete examples showing bugs fixed via IDE integrations